 Property owner identification may appear different than what may be found from information records in the Beaver County Recorder of Deeds Office because of the statutory requirements of the Consolidated Class County Assessment Law and the rigorous review of all recorded data that may affect the roll.
 The relationship between the assessed value and base year market value, as indicated on each property record, is known as the predetermined ratio and is applicable to all properties.
 The predetermined ratio in Beaver County is 50%.

-Each July 1, the Pennsylvania State Tax Equalization Board certifies to the Assessment Office an equalization ratio, known as the Common Level Ratio.
+Each July 1, the Tax Equalization Division of the Pennsylvania Department of Community and Economic Development certifies to the Assessment Office an equalization ratio, known as the Common Level Ratio.
 The estimated current market value can be adjusted through application of the Common Level Ratio, depicting an equalized or record assessed value.

 The Common Level Ratio may appear on property records where a taxpayer successfully appealed the assessment premised upon current market value.
 Any discrepancies which may be observed on this information can be reported, in writing, identifying the perceived error (except value conclusions).
 Written correspondence must be acknowledged by the writer’s signature, address and phone number for verification.
 Such correspondence will not be answered by the Beaver County Assessment Office, but will be reviewed and a determination, at the discretion of the Chief County Assessor, will be made whether to change the information.